BLOG

 The Authoring Tool Accessibility Guidelines (ATAG) 2.0

-Authoring tools refer to the software and services that web designers, developers, writers, and other “authors” use for creating static web pages, dynamic web applications, and other forms of web content.
+Authoring tools refer to the software and services web designers, developers, writers, and other “authors” use to create static web pages, dynamic web applications, and other forms of web content.

-Some examples of authoring tools are what-you-see-is-what-you-get (WYSIWG) HTML editors, software for editing source codes or creating mobile web apps, content management systems, social media, forums, wikis, and multimedia authoring tools.
+Some examples of authoring tools are what-you-see-is-what-you-get (WYSIWYG), HTML editors, software for editing source codes or creating mobile web apps, content management systems, social media, forums, wikis, and multimedia authoring tools.

-The ATAG 2.0 document aims not just to help authors create accessible web content, but also to enable persons with disabilities to easily use authoring tools.
+The ATAG 2.0 document aims not just to help authors create accessible web content but also to enable persons with disabilities to use authoring tools easily.
 As such, ATAG 2.0 is divided into two parts:

 • Part A focuses on making authoring tools accessible, and